GoogleCloudPlatform/community/tutorials/cloud-iot-mender-ota/index.md

 export DEVICE_IP=<your raspberry pi ip address>
 ```

-We use a random ID generated by the OS on first boot as our device ID in IoT Core, this can be adapted to any potential HW based identifier such as a board serial number, MAC address, or crypto key id:
+We use a random ID generated by the OS on first boot as our device ID in Cloud IoT Core.
+This can be adapted to any potential HW based identifier such as a board serial number, MAC address, or crypto key id:

 ```
 export DEVICE_ID=$(ssh root@$DEVICE_IP /usr/share/mender/identity/mender-device-identity| head -n 1 | cut -d '=' -f 2)
 ```

-Note: You will be prompted several times for the root password which is "**mender_gcp_ota**"
+Note: You will be prompted several times for the root password which is `mender_gcp_ota`.

-Extract the public key from the device.
+Extract the public key from the device:

 ```
 scp root@$DEVICE_IP:/var/lib/mender/rsa_public.pem ./rsa_public.pem
 ```

-Now create an IoT Core Device with the public key (rsa_public.pem) which you extracted in the last step (Please make sure you are in the same directory where you have extracted the "rsa_public.pem" file).
+Now create a Cloud IoT Core Device with the public key (`rsa_public.pem`), which you extracted in the last step (please make sure you are in the same directory where you have extracted the `rsa_public.pem` file).
 Run the following command from the same local console or terminal where you have ssh access to the device.
-You may need to set your project in gcloud first.
+You may need to set your project in `gcloud` first.

 ```
 gcloud config set project <your project>